-For most businesses that depend on direct sales to generate revenue, here are four strategies to sell more effectively during the pandemic, and possibly even after it.
+For most businesses that depend on direct sales to generate revenue, here are four strategies to sell more effectively during COVID-19 lockdowns, and possibly even after it.

 Think: What new and emerging consumer needs can your business address?
 Determining your offer starts with learning what problems your customers are currently experiencing.
 Do research on what your customer base and target audience are looking for and check how your offers can adapt to that.
 Are they buying more healthcare products?
 Home and lifestyle goods?
 Work-from-home items?
 By learning about the new lifestyles and concerns your customers now have, you can start building a new strategy and developing relevant offers.

-With nearly everyone shopping online, digital marketing can help generate more visibility and awareness of your brand’s new digital presence and store.
+With nearly everyone shopping online due to COVID-19 lockdowns, digital marketing can help generate more visibility and awareness of your brand’s new digital presence and store.
 In a recent survey by Facebook, 83% of respondents discover new products through Instagram while 65% of them revealed they proceeded to visit the brand’s website.
 It was also found that 54% of respondents purchased an item after seeing it on Instagram.

 Recent data and figures illustrate the imminent rise of social shopping and the potential to reach more customers by directing marketing efforts online.
 While most purchases may not be immediate, digital marketing is part of a larger multi-channel brand journey which leads to deeper engagement levels and lasting customer relationships.